 At a Washington think tank panel discussion, I expect at least mild intellectual stimulation, but not time travel.
 At the March 16th lunchtime discussion on "Afghanistan: Regional Stability and Global Security" at the Institute for the Study of War, I was transported back to 2006, when the insurgency in Afghanistan seemed to be a manageable problem, and President Karzai a tolerable leader.
 Or perhaps the panelists had awakened from a deep sleep induced that year.
 The sense of fantasy that hung over the proceedings was frightening, given that two of the three panelists had recently advised General Petraeus on the Afghan war.

 The one who hadn’t, Peter Bergen, caught my attention by noting that Afghan President Karzai wasn’t so bad, compared with neighboring thugs like Uzbekistan’s Karimov.
-(He also extolled Afghanistan’s mineral wealth, a topic he also raised in an optimistic article for Time magazine on March 17th.
+(He also extolled Afghanistan’s mineral wealth, a topic he also raised in an optimistic article,28804,2059521_2059653_2059652,00.html for Time magazine on March 17th.
 As I have pointed out elsewhere, the costs of extracting these minerals make it unlikely that Afghanistan will benefit substantially in the next twenty years.)

 Lieutenant Colonel Joel Rayburn, who was also on the panel, saw progress in the fight against the Taliban in the north, preventing them from cementing a coalition of "multi-ethnic" Taliban.
 Oh wait, there were no Taliban in the north in 2006.
 But neither Lt.
 Col. Rayburn nor Dr. Kimberly Kagan, the founder and president of ISW, seemed to wonder why that was so.
 (And, since Lt.
 Col. Rayburn gave no statistics to support his views, I will follow suit and argue from anecdote: my Uzbek friends in Mazar told me this fall that their extended family in Faryab Province all support the Taliban now.)